What Vaccines Do Adults Need to Prevent Illnesses?

 The Centers for Disease Control and Prevention’s adult vaccine schedule is a guide for people 19 and older.

-HPV vaccination is generally not recommended after 26 since most people in this age range have been exposed to HPV already.
-However, adults 27 to 45 who were not adequately vaccinated may get some benefit from vaccination but should discuss it with their doctor.
+HPV vaccination is not usually recommended for people over 26.
+Most people in this age group have likely been exposed to HPV.
+However, adults aged 27 to 46 who have not been fully vaccinated may still benefit from the vaccine.

 Several vaccines are either required or recommended for people traveling to countries where infectious diseases that aren’t common in the U.S. are prevalent.